It’s been a while since I’ve organised an obscure trip.

 Finding a small but sheltered and some what cozy overhang we opted to make camp rather than push on in the dark

-We snacked on Madie’s infamous butter chicken and settled in for a reasonably comfortable if slightly cramped and sleepless night.
+We snacked on Madie’s infamous butter chicken and settled in for a reasonably comfortable if slightly cramped night.

 Of course the actual camp cave with large, flat sandy floor was just 100m or so down stream…